 The geochemical trends displayed by the analyzed pore water samples (17 whole rounds) are generally controlled by organic carbon cycling, alteration of volcanic ash, and diffusive exchange with basement.
 Salinity is lower than seawater value between 13 and 24 mbsf but increases gradually below this depth to the base of the sediment column (Fig. F10).
 Chloride concentrations are slightly below modern seawater value.
-A similar dilution of Cl concentrations of $\sim 2.5\%$ lower than modern seawater was observed in the upper 100 m of the sediment column cored at the reference site (ODP Site 1039) offshore the Nicoya Peninsula (Kimura, Silver, Blum, et al., 1997).
+A similar dilution of Cl concentrations of ~2.5% lower than modern seawater was observed in the upper 100 m of the sediment column cored at the reference site (ODP Site 1039) offshore the Nicoya Peninsula (Kimura, Silver, Blum, et al., 1997).
 Sodium concentrations are below seawater value throughout the cored section and reach a minimum at 35 mbsf.
-Potassium and Mg show similar decreases at this depth, suggesting local alteration of volcanic ash that is consistent with lithostratigraphic observations.
 Sodium concentrations are relatively constant below this depth.
 Sulfate concentrations decrease to a minimum at 23 mbsf and increase nearly linearly with depth.
 The alkalinity concentration-depth profile is a mirror image of the sulfate profile, reaching a maximum at 23 mbsf and decreasing toward the base of this hole.
 Organic matter diagenesis in the upper part of the sediment section is also observed in the ammonium profile, which reaches a maximum value at 23 mbsf.
 Ammonium concentrations remain nearly constant to 35 mbsf and decrease nearly linearly.
 Calcium concentrations reach a minimum value just below the sulfate minimum at 23 mbsf, suggesting precipitation of authigenic carbonates in the zone of active sulfate reduction and alkalinity production.
 Below this depth, calcium concentrations monotonically increase toward the base of the sediment column, which most likely reflects diffusive exchange with a basement fluid.